Mawdryn Undead: Cast notes

 The original intent of the production team was for the character of Ian Chesterton, one of the original regulars from the series' first two seasons from 1963 to 1965, to return for a guest appearance in this story; hence the school setting, as Chesterton was a science teacher, and the Brigadier's being issued with another TARDIS homing device.
 However, actor William Russell proved to be unavailable.
 Some consideration was given to using instead the character of Harry Sullivan, who was a regular in the programme for a season in the mid-1970s, before the return of Lethbridge-Stewart was eventually decided upon.

-David Collings, who played Mawdryn, also appeared in the Fourth Doctor serials Revenge of the Cybermen (1975) as Vorus and The Robots of Death (1977) as Poul, and would himself play an alternate Doctor in Big Finish Productions' Doctor Who Unbound audio play, Full Fathom Five.
+David Collings, who played Mawdryn, also appeared in the Fourth Doctor serials Revenge of the Cybermen (1975) as Vorus and The Robots of Death (1977) as Poul, and would himself play an alternative Doctor in Big Finish Productions' Doctor Who Unbound audio play, Full Fathom Five.
 Angus MacKay previously played Borusa in The Deadly Assassin (1976).
 John Nathan-Turner felt that Mark Strickson's blond hair didn't stand out well enough from Peter Davison's blond hair.
 He initially asked Strickson to shave his head, but when Strickson declined, Turner decided that Strickson's hair should be dyed red.

+Broadcast and reception

+In The Television Companion (1998), David J. Howe and Stephen James Walker described Mawdryn Undead as "arguably one of the most ambitious stories that Doctor Who ever attempted," though it introduced the UNIT dating continuity error.
+They concluded, "Despite the overloading of the scripts, the story does ultimately work and is never less than enjoyable.
+A tribute, perhaps, to Peter Grimwade's skills as a writer."
+Paul Cornell, Martin Day, and Keith Topping in The Discontinuity Guide (1995) wrote, "It's nice to have an adventure where someone doesn't want to destroy the Universe or take over the Earth, although this does mean that the final episode is a bit dull."
+In 2012, Patrick Mulkern of Radio Times gave the story four out of five stars, describing Nicholas Courtney as "pure gold."
+He was mixed on the makeup effects and called Strickson "refreshing" as Turlough.
+John Sinnott of DVD Talk called it "a good story" and good start to the Black Guardian trilogy.
+Reviewing the season as a whole, Starburst's Paul Mount described Mawdryn Undead as "a busy serial" that "offers an interesting take on the curse of immortality."